MassimilianoBiancucci/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 One last comment should be done about using this form of the dataset for the instace segmentation task, if the instaces of various objects are overlapped like in this case, this foramt shouldn't be used, due to the fact that mask like disk result dameged after the process of separation, how you can see there is some holes.
 It's better if the mask could be extracted and remains intact, so if you can use one dataset in another form it's even better.
 How is shown in the next section Supervisely present one form of dataset that is perfect to satisfy this need.

-Notebook with code example: [supervisely_mask_dataset_preparetion.ipynb](https://github.com/MassimilianoBiancucci/Mask-RCNN-training-with-docker-containers-on-Sagemaker/blob/main/dataset_preparation_notebooks/supervisely_mask_dataset_preparetion.ipynb)
+Notebook with code example: [**supervisely_mask_dataset_preparetion.ipynb**](https://github.com/MassimilianoBiancucci/Mask-RCNN-training-with-docker-containers-on-Sagemaker/blob/main/dataset_preparation_notebooks/supervisely_mask_dataset_preparetion.ipynb)

 ### **Json annotations preparation**

+Notebook with code example: [**supervisely_json_dataset_preparetion.ipynb**](https://github.com/MassimilianoBiancucci/Mask-RCNN-training-with-docker-containers-on-Sagemaker/blob/main/dataset_preparation_notebooks/supervisely_json_dataset_preparetion.ipynb)

-Supervisely whene the dataset is exported give you the masks shown above but the real dataset more meaningfull is that in json format. let’s take a look at the most meaningfull part of this format:
+Supervisely whene the dataset is exported give you the masks shown above and another one in json format, which is more meaningfull.
+For each image is present into the ann/ folder the corresponding file with same name but with .json extension, so for the image cast_def_0_102.jpg there will be the file cast_def_0_102.json containing all the info related to this image, for example all its lables, let’s take a look at the most meaningfull part of this format and at the cast_def_0_102.json file:

 ```json
 {